lizadaly/windrift/README.md

 export default ({currentSection, inventory}) => {
   var sections = [
     <section>
-      <h2>Cloak of Darkness</h2>
+      <h2>West of House</h2>
-      <p>You are standing in a spacious hall, splendidly decorated in red and gold, with glittering chandeliers overhead.
-The entrance from the street is to the north, and there are doorways south and west.</p>
+      <p>You are standing just off to the side of the famously cantankerous fictional doctor.</p>
     </section>
   ]
   return <RenderSection currentSection={currentSection} sections={sections} />
 }
 ```

+Plenty more examples and next steps for getting started with Windrift are available in the [starter project](https://github.com/lizadaly/windrift-starter).